Sindhu809/Time-Series-Analysis--24071473/README.md

 ## Files in This Repository

 **SINDHU GADDAM**

-This is the main notebook file.
-It contains the full Python code for data cleaning, EDA, stationarity tests, forecasting models, plots and evaluation metrics.
+This the report file you can download it and can have all the knowledge about the assignment and the outcomes from the assignment.

 **SINDHU GADDAM.IPYNB**

-This has the whole coding part of the assignment.
+This has the whole coding part of the assignment.This is the main notebook file.
+It contains the full Python code for data cleaning, EDA, stationarity tests, forecasting models, plots and evaluation metrics.

 **time_series_60min_singleindex_filtered-2(7).csv**